gooty12/gooty12.github.io/my-fitness-challenge.md

 1. I can run around 5.6 to 6 miles in an hour without a break.
 That's slow!
 I have to improve it to 8 miles/hour.
 2. I can hold the plank for 5 minutes.
-3. I can do 30 jumping jacks in a row, and many more with brief pauses.
-4. I can do [INSANITY](https://www.youtube.com/watch?v=NTEDDmCjd1k) workouts.
+3. I can do [INSANITY](https://www.youtube.com/watch?v=NTEDDmCjd1k) workouts.
 As the name suggests, they're insane.
 Anyone who's looking for peak fitness should try this programme.

 A quick list of things I've learnt in this journey: